 12 Ways to Tell You're Not Going to Get a Job Offer

 One of the worst parts of job searching is not hearing back from employers, even after an interview.
 Unfortunately, that seems to be the norm these days rather than the exception.
-So you might consider yourself lucky if you hear anything at all during the interview process.
+So you might consider yourself lucky if you hear any feedback at all during the interview process.

 12 Ways to Know You're Not Going to Get a Job Offer